sgarcia0206/comp122-f23/format-encodings/notes_11_01.md

 # Today's Lab Material

   1. Accept the assignment
+  1. Create your repository
+     - a template directory has not be created for you
+     - follow the instructions provided by github
+     …or create a new repository on the command line

   1. Clone the assignment
   1. Don't read the README.md file
      - it should contain the specification